Table of Contents

 Medical answering services answer calls for medical practices and healthcare companies.

-Calls that come into your office after hours are re-routed to live receptionists at off-site locations, who answer on your behalf in your practice’s name.
+Calls that come into your office after hours are re-routed to live receptionists at off-site locations who answer in your practice’s name on your behalf.

-These “virtual medical receptionists” are trained in customer service to handle the most common inquiries that typically come in—things like appointments, on-call emergencies, routine office calls, etc.
+These “virtual medical receptionists” are trained in customer service to handle the most common inquiries that typically come in—appointments, on-call emergencies, routine office calls, etc.

 Some answering service employees have advanced training to set or cancel appointments, provide medical information (as allowed by law), and forward calls to other parties, personal messaging services, or emergency service providers.